-Born 1941.
+Born, 26 May, 1941.
 Perth, Western Australia.

-Reynolds, C., Galvin G. The availability of patients for teaching purposes in the Perth metropolitan area, March to May, 1971.
+Reynolds, C., Galvin G.: The availability of patients for teaching purposes in the Perth metropolitan area, March to May, 1971.
 Med.
 J. Aust.
 1972 Oct 14;2(16):891-5.

-Reynolds, C. The demise of chlorophyll and a fresh look at wheatgrass therapy.
-J. Australasian Integrative Med.
+Reynolds, C. The demise of chlorophyll and a fresh look at wheatgrass therapy.: J. Australasian Integrative Med.
 May, 2004.
 (PDF)

-Reynolds, C. Thalassemia: Wheatgrass shows promise as an effective inducer of fetal haemoglobin.
+Reynolds, C.: Thalassemia: Wheatgrass shows promise as an effective inducer of fetal haemoglobin.
 J. Australasian Integrative Med.
 Assoc.
 August, 2004.

-Reynolds, C. A DNA-technology-based cellular assay used to measure specific biological activity in a wheatgrass extract.
+Reynolds, C.: A DNA-technology-based cellular assay used to measure specific biological activity in a wheatgrass extract.
 J. Australasian Integrative Med.
 Assoc.
 March, 2005.
 (PDF)

 Reynolds, C. Reynolds, S. Vardharajan, L. A novel topical application (wheatgrass extract) influences closure of plantar ulcers in leprosy patients: case studies in India.
 J. Sci.
 Healing Outcomes.
 Jan.
 2014.
 Vol. 6:11-17

-"Wheatgrass is a medically important and highly effective natural healing agent."
+"Wheatgrass is a medically important, highly effective, broad spectrum, natural healing agent."